AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Begin debugging

-   On Starter environments and Pro Integration environments, run the CLI command to debug.
+   On Starter environments and Pro integration environments, run the CLI command to debug.
    You may add runtime options, for example:

    ```bash